Laura Ward

 Not Recommended

-Fancy Feast Gravy Lovers Wet cat food receives the Cat Food Advisor rating, 2 stars.
+Fancy Feast Gravy Lovers Wet product range is made of eight recipes which all receive the Cat Food Advisor rating, 2 stars.

 It is formulated to meet the nutritional levels established by the AAFCO cat food nutrient profiles for all life stages.